Deasilsoft/a2j/README.md

     localhost:8080/minimap/<record>/
     localhost:8080/record/<record>/<commands...>/

-There is a list of endpoints available from `localhost:8080/a2j/v1/parse/` which are available in the `endpoints` array.
-These endpoints can be added recursively to retrieve the data you desire.
+A list of `endpoints` is available from `localhost:8080/record/<record>/<commands...>/`.
+These `endpoints` can be added recursively to the path in order to retrieve the data you desire.

-By adding the `record` argument you select the Age of Empires II record to parse or to clean.

 ## Examples

-### Parse
+### GET

-This example will retrieve all the `teams` and `players` from the `test.mgz` record.
+This example will retrieve a JSON object of all the `teams` and `players` from the `test.mgz` record.

     curl localhost:8080/record/test.mgz/teams/players/

-The output is a JSON object.

-### Clean
+### DELETE

-To clean all cached data from a record you can do the following.
+To delete all cached data from a `record` you can do the following.

-    curl localhost:8080/record/test.mgz/clean/
+    curl -X DELETE localhost:8080/record/test.mgz/

-This is useful in cases where you replace a record and want to generate a new cache hierarchy for the new data.
+This is useful in cases where you replace a `record` and want to generate a new cache, or for a general cleanup.
+Generally, you don't want to remove cached data unless the `record` has changed.